PTI foreign funding case

-The PTI foreign funding case is a case against the Pakistan Tehreek-e-Insaf where it obtained funds from Sheikh Nahyan bin Mubarak Al Nahyan, overseas Pakistanis and their companies.
-One of those overseas Pakistanis being the well known Pakistani Businessman Arif Naqvi who according to the Wall Street Journal had also provided funds to Nawaz Sharif and his colleagues.
-Islamabad High Court in its detailed judgement on 5 April 2023 pronounced not enough documentary evidence existed to implicate Imran Khan in the case.
+The PTI foreign funding case is a case against the Pakistan Tehreek-e-Insaf alleging that it obtained funds from Sheikh Nahyan bin Mubarak Al Nahyan, overseas Pakistanis, and their companies.
+One of those overseas Pakistanis was the well-known Pakistani businessman Arif Naqvi, who, according to the Wall Street Journal, had also provided funds to Nawaz Sharif and his colleagues.
+The Islamabad High Court, in its detailed judgement on 5 April 2023, pronounced that not enough documentary evidence existed to implicate Imran Khan in the case.

 Background

 Akbar S. Babar, a former member of PTI had filed a petition in the Election Commission in 2014 against irregularities in party funds, on which the ECP's scrutiny committee held 96 hearings in the court.
 Babar had alleged that millions of dollars had been transferred to PTI bank accounts through two offshore companies and that the PTI had kept these bank accounts secret from the Election Commission.